 Walk A Lot

-By exploring Venice by foot, you will inevitably stumble across many of it’s free attractions.
+By exploring the city by foot, you will inevitably stumble across many of the free Venice attractions.
 A lot of the churches are free to go in, or only require a very small donation.
 We went into a lot, and this gave us a real insight into the local culture.
 There are 139 churches in Venice, so you are going to stumble across a lot during your visit.
+If you want cheap or free things to do in Venice in particular, walk the city as much as you can and see how many churches you can visit during your trip.

 Think About The Kind Of Experience You Want

-The majority of our travel budget went on food.
+The majority of our travel budget went on eating out in Venice.
 My friend and I really value good food and local cuisine.
 We also enjoyed having time to relax and catch up with each other in between all the walking and exploring.
-If food isn’t your thing, that’s OK.
+If eating out isn’t your thing, that’s OK.
 There are plenty of take away and cheap food options in Venice, to really keep that budget under control.

-As we chose to focus on finding nice restaurants, we chose not to visit the galleries and museums.
-We didn’t want to spend half a day in a building, when we could be out exploring the streets of Venice.
+As we chose to focus on eating out in Venice, we chose not to visit the galleries and museums.
+We didn’t want to spend half a day in a building, when we could be out exploring the beautiful canals of the city.

-What ever it is you want from your visit to Venice, this is where you want to focus your budget.
-If the museums are important to you, then you will probably want to spend more on this activity, but maybe less time visiting restaurants, but I wouldn’t give up homemade pasta in Venice any day of the week.
+What ever it is you want from your visit to Venice, this is where you want to focus your travel budget.
+Cheap Venice breaks will always be about making some kind of compromise when it comes to what to spend your money on.
+If the museums are important to you, then you will probably want to spend more on this activity, but maybe less time visiting restaurants, but personally I wouldn’t give up homemade pasta in Venice any day of the week.
 I will share my favourite restaurants in Venice in a separate post.

-If you need some more inspiration for visiting Venice, take a look at Hello Cuppies gorgeous post about her visit in sprint time.
+If you need some more inspiration for visiting Venice on a budget, take a look at Hello Cuppies gorgeous post about her visit in sprint time.

-There is no aspect of this trip that was sponsored.
+There is no aspect of this trip that was paid.